milesj/interweave/docs/exts/autolink.md

 # Autolink Extension

 Autolinking is the concept of matching patterns within a string and wrapping the matched result in an anchor link.
-This process is achieved with Interweave matchers.
+This process is achieved through Interweave matchers.

 > Note: The regex patterns used in autolinking do not conform to their official RFC specifications,
 > as we need to take into account word boundaries, punctuation, and more.
 Instead, the patterns will